 - Map and Locations

 PFx supports an environment in which the diversity and variety of human experience are welcomed and valued.
 The program, staff, and administrators recognize that race/ethnicity and gender are historically markers of diversity in institutions of higher education, and also further recognize that diversity includes socioeconomic background, religion, sexual orientation, gender identity, age, disability, veteran status, nationality and intellectual perspective.
-PFx supports an environment in which the diversity and variety of human experiences are welcomed and valued.
 As PFx reflects and represents the makeup of our regional and national populations, we acknowledge and appreciate the unique history of each student and are committed to meeting the needs and providing a safe and welcoming atmosphere sensitive to all students.

-PFx meets every other Friday on the Tempe campus.
+PFx meets every Friday on the Tempe campus.

 Topics may include:

-Although the workload for PFx may be greater than other 1-credit courses for which you might register, most students will find the demands to be most reasonable.
-Requirements and activities of the program are distributed throughout the year and most require only a moderate amount of time.
+Most students will find the demands of the course to be most reasonable.
+Requirements and activities of the program require only a moderate amount of time.
 Activities completed through PFx help to prepare students for successful career pathways.

 Students who have completed the traditional PFF and PFS programs have reported that participation provided them with an edge in applying for and securing competitive positions, as well as giving them a better understanding of the demands of their chosen career paths.

 A terminal degree is the highest degree awarded in a specific discipline.
 The most widely known terminal degree is the doctoral degree (PhD, EdD, etc.).
 The MFA (Masters of Fine Arts) is a terminal degree for many of the creative arts disciplines.
 Most institutions of higher education require faculty to hold a terminal degree.